coreyyanofsky/why_benfords_law/README.md

 # why_benfords_law
-blog post where Benford's law comes from
+blog post about where Benford's law comes from